Logo

 The leopard cat mainly inhabits tropical rainforests, evergreen forests, bamboo forests, and mixed woodlands.

-The Asian leopard cat is a fully meat-eating wild cat.
-The leopard cat diet is highly flexible and changes depending on the region and available food.
-In many countries, such as Thailand, Singapore, and Japan, rats and other small rodents are the main prey.
+The Asian leopard cat is a Hypercarnivore, meaning it mainly eats meat.
+Its diet is very flexible and changes depending on the region and available food.
+In many countries, such as Thailand, Singapore, and Japan, murid rodents like rats are the main prey.
 In addition, the leopard cat also hunts birds, reptiles, amphibians, and insects.

 In the Russian Far East, their diet mainly includes small rodents during snow-free seasons.
 When winter arrives, leopard cats tend to add small hoofed mammals to their food intake.
-In some parts of India and China, pikas, rats, and voles play an important role as the leopard cat’s main prey species.
+In some parts of India and China, pikas, rats, and voles are also important prey species.

 In contrast, in regions such as Inner Mongolia and Pakistan, small birds are more commonly hunted.
 On Iriomote Island in Japan, their diet mainly consists of frogs and toads, along with birds and fruit bats.

 The leopard cat is a skilled hunter.
+It is mostly nocturnal, so it hunts at night when many of its prey are active.
 It catches prey with a quick jump and a well-placed bite.
 Unlike many other small wild cats, it does not play with its catch.
 Instead, it keeps a firm hold until the animal is dead, which helps prevent escape.

 Leopard Cat Behavior